Updated July 30, 2021

 LifeProof vinyl plank flooring offers beautiful selections in several different widths of planks.
 Plus, they are deeply embossed to resemble natural wood grains like oak, hickory, and pine.

-LifeProof offers traditional wood looks in addition to more trendy and rustic looks.
+LifeProof offers traditional wood finishes in addition to more trendy and rustic looks.

-These planks also come with an attached underlayment, which means they are warm and comfortable to walk on.
-(They are also very quiet, unlike hard tiles.)
+The LVPs also come with an attached underlayment, which means they are warm and comfortable to walk on.
+(They are also quiet, unlike hard tiles.)

 Since LifeProof LVP is antimicrobial, it is also a smart choice for anyone who suffers from allergies.
 This LVP is specially treated to prevent the growth of mold and mildew on the surface or in the underlayment.
-This will in turn prevent the odor and staining that can result.
+This will prevent staining and foul odors.

 Plus, LifeProof floors are formaldehyde-free and phthalate-free.
 So you can trust that this line of flooring is safe, free from many of the harmful contaminants that some products contain.

-Another great feature of these floors is that they have a rigid PVC core and are 100% waterproof.
+Another feature that you’ll appreciate is that these floors have a rigid PVC core and are 100% waterproof.

-But these LVP planks can look great anywhere throughout your home.
-These planks come in gorgeous shades of gray like Rustic Wood or Lighthouse Oak, and beautiful brown hues like Heirloom Pine and Shadow Hickory.
+These LVP planks can look aesthetically pleasing throughout your home.
+They come in stunning shades of gray like Rustic Wood or Lighthouse Oak, and beautiful brown hues like Heirloom Pine and Shadow Hickory.

-One of the many benefits of LVP is that it is very easy to install.
+One of the many benefits of LVP is that it’s easy to install.
 In fact, if you like DIY projects, this is one you can handle yourself.

-You will just need a few simple tools like a tapping block and a soft-faced hammer.
+You will simply need a few tools like a tapping block and a soft-faced hammer.

 LifeProof’s LVP is designed with floating or interlocking planks that you can install directly over your subfloor.